Edenskull/Wormd-Game/README.md

 # Wormd-Game
-Simple pytho game with words and scaling difficulty
+Simple python game with words and scaling difficulty